Guide to Bishkek’s Top Museums for Students

 The Kyrgyz were largely a nomadic civilization up until the 20th century.
-It should be no surprise, then, that many of Kyrgyzstan’s greatest museums are outside and/or in rural areas.
-The city of Bishkek also has a number of more traditional museums, mostly established during (and today often unchanged from) Soviet times, including a number of house museums celebrating the lives and works of a number of local writers, composers, and artists.
+The city of Bishkek has a number of museums documenting this facinating history as well as the development of the arts and sciences in Kyrgyzstan.
+These museums were mostly established during (and today are often unchanged from) Soviet times, including a number of house museums celebrating the lives and works of a number of local writers, composers, and artists.

 Kyrgyzstan’s museums are also cheap; entrance fees generally average about a dollar.
-Although some rural facilities will require additional planning and transport, they are still very affordable experiences.
-In addition, Kyrgyzstan offers a yearly “Night at the Museum,” an event when museums stay open late and offer masterclasses, lectures, and special exhibitions.
-Bishkek’s “Night at the Museum” is usually in mid-May.
-Below are some of our top museum suggestions to see in and around Bishkek.
+In addition, Bishkek offers a yearly “Night at the Museum,” usually in mid-May, when museums stay open late and offer masterclasses, lectures, and special exhibitions.

 Inside the Frunze House Museum in Bishkek.